theRealAph/ScopeLocals/README.md

 ## Summary

-Enhance the Java API with scope locals, which are dynamically scoped, effectively final, local variables.
+Enhance the Java API with scope locals, which are dynamically scoped, effectively final, local values.
 They allow a lightweight form of thread inheritance, which is useful in systems with many threads and tasks.

-ScopeLocal is in essence a redesign of `ThreadLocal` with a more modern approach. `ThreadLocal` offers unrestricted mutability, designed back when we thought mutability was a good thing.
+`ScopeLocal` is in essence a redesign of `ThreadLocal` with a more modern approach. `ThreadLocal` offers unrestricted mutability, designed back when we thought mutability was a good thing.
 `ScopeLocal` restricts mutability, allowing us to reason about the value more precisely and optimize more effectively.
+Scope locals also give us a way to make inheritance much cheaper, so we can extend it to tasks that run in thread pools.

-## History
+## Non-Goals

-The need for scope locals arose from Project Loom.
-Loom enables a way of Java programming where threads are not a scarce resource to be carefully managed by thread pools but are much more abundant, limited only by memory.
-To allow us to create large numbers of threads &mdash;
-potentially millions &mdash; we'll need to make all of the per-thread structures scale well.
-Thread-local variables have a significant time and memory footprint when creating new threads.

-When a new `Thread` instance is created, its parent's set of inheritable thread-local variables is cloned.
-This is necessary because a thread's set of thread locals is, by design, mutable, so it cannot be shared between threads.
-Every child thread ends up carrying a local copy of its parent's entire set of thread locals, whether the child needs them or not.
+This JEP is only concerned with associating names and values.
+It doesn't attempt to replace, for example, try-with-resources.
+It doesn't perform cleanup operations when a scope ends, and isn't related to a C++-style destructor.

 ## Motivation

-Thread-local variables are used for a wide variety of reasons in Java code.
+In order to explain the motivation for scope locals, we'll first try to enumerate the ways that thread locals are used.
+Later, in the "What works with scope locals" section, we'll discuss how well these uses are supported by scope locals.

+### Hidden parameters for callbacks

+You may want to invoke a method `X` in a library that later calls back into your code.
+In your callback you need some context, perhaps a transaction ID or some `File` instances.
+However, `X` provides no way to pass a reference through their code into your callback.
+Set a thread-local variable, then invoke `X`, then carefully `remove()` the thread-local variable.
+This isn't ideal beacuse it's not at all
+re-entrant: thread locals are more or less thread-confined global variables.

+### Thread locals and recursion

+Sometimes you want to be able to detect recursion, perhaps because a framework isn't re-entrant or because you want to limit recursion in some way.
+A thread-local variable provides a way to do this: set it once, invoke a method, and somwhere deep in that method, test again to see if the thread-local variable is set.
+For this to work reliably you'll probably need the thread-local variable to be a recursion counter, which you can `remove()` when it gets to zero.

+The detection of recursion is also useful in the case of flattened
+transactions: any transaction started when a transaction in progress becomes part of the outermost transaction.

 ### Transactions of many kinds: the notion of a "current transaction".